+Discussion:

-Discussion: Explain the following to youth: Since boundaries are based on our own value systems, perspectives, experience, family environment and culture, our boundaries may differ from others.
+Explain the following to youth: Since boundaries are based on our own value systems, perspectives, experience, family environment and culture, our boundaries may differ from others.
 This is totally OK!
 But it isn't OK when it comes to being safe.

 Pass out the lesson worksheet, and ask the students to fill it out with answers that are as honest as possible.
-Explain that there are 3 possible answers that they can circle:
+Explain that there are 3 possible answers that they can circle, give them 10 minutes to complete, and then ask for their full attention: